 What are the filing requirements for the Florida Homestead Exemption?

-The Florida Homestead Exemption helps homeowners save money on their property taxes by reducing the assessed value of their property which in turn lowers the amount of property taxes.
+The Florida Homestead Exemption helps homeowners save money on their property taxes by reducing the taxable value of their property which in turn lowers the amount of property taxes levied.

 However, timing and eligibility details are critical when qualifying for this exemption.